 Dr. Bernhardt was named the Dr. Rex L. Diveley Professor & Chairman, Department of Orthopedic Surgery, University of Missouri, Kansas City.
 (Updated April 2013)

-Dr. Evans passed away on February 8, 2012.
-(Updated September 2012)
+Dr. Berg passed away on August 27, 2012.
+(Updated February 2013)

 Dr. Holbrooks passed away February 7, 2013.
 He is survived by his wife of 21 years, Sarah Holbrooks, son Jake and two granddaughters.
 (Updated March 2013)